 This week: Raekwon’s Immobilarity (1999)

 But I’m also a realest, an honest disciple, and I’ll be the first to tell you that the Wu has had some rough times.
-Neither 8 Diagrams or A Better Tomorrow were good and it looks like they’ve become the hip-hop version of The Rolling Stone: no one wants to hear their new stuff but people will still pay money to see them perform their classics live.
+Neither 8 Diagrams or A Better Tomorrow were good and it looks like they’ve become the hip-hop version of The Rolling Stones: no one wants to hear their new stuff but people will still pay money to see them perform their classics live.

 But this isn’t the first slump for the Clan.
 After their epic, sprawling, massively successful second album, 1997’s Wu-Tang Forever, RZA’s Five Year Plan had been achieved so he loosened his grip on the group and their music.